rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### Is there any traffic that is permitted or allowed by default by security groups?

-DNS responses from Rackspace Provider DNS servers (UDP source port 53) are allowed by default even if a security group does not explicitly allow them.
+Very basic network operations, such as DNS responses from Rackspace Provider DNS servers (UDP source port 53), are allowed by default even if a security group does not explicitly allow them.
 Also the TCP flags ACK and RST are permitted by default.

 #### What kinds of traffic can be matched by the security group rules?